-The GSI Subsoils (Quaternary Sediments) maps shows the subsoil to be 'Urban'.
-A review of the Bedrock Geology 1:100,000 map (GSI) shows that the underlying bedrock geology to Lucan Formation.
+The GSI Subsoils (Quaternary Sediments) maps shows the subsoil beneath the Site to be 'Urban'.
+A review of the Bedrock Geology 1:100,000 map (GSI) shows that the underlying bedrock geology to be Lucan formation.
 This is described as dark limestone and shale (calp).